Fullerton, Louisiana: The sawmill

 The loading dock was protected by a roof and was built so that thirty rail cars could be loaded at one time.
 A trolley system was in place so a loaded rail car could be transported to different location in the mill according to need.
 It is estimated that the mill cut 2.25 billion board feet consuming 4.2 million trees in the 20 years of operation.
 Activities in Fullerton were regulated by the steam whistle of the mill.
 The days started and ended with a whistle as it announced the beginning and ending of the work day.
 One unique feature of Fullerton was that the employees were paid with cash, not paper script or tokens as did most mills.

 The community

 400 houses were built for white workers of from five to seven rooms that included running water to every house and a bathroom and toilet.
 There were 144 cottages for the "colored workers" and all the houses had electricity.
 The layout of the community was well planned with streets and avenues.
 There was a two-story hospital, a 45-room two-story hotel, and a church that seated 1000.
-There was also a school, commissary, department store, drug store, meat market, cold storage room, barber shop, billiard hall, post office, cafe, feed store, dentist, public telephones, bank, Ford dealership & even a jail.
-Community life included a "motion picture show" (theater), dance pavilion, town band, baseball & basketball team, Boy Scout troop & public swimming pool.
-Fullerton also had an elementary & high school.
-Religious life was centered around both Protestant & Catholic churches & their related service organizations.
+There was also a school, commissary, department store, drug store, meat market, cold storage room, barber shop, billiard hall, post office, cafe, feed store, dentist, public telephones, bank, Ford dealership and a jail.
+Community life included a theater, dance pavilion, town band, baseball and basketball team, Boy Scout troop and public swimming pool.
+Fullerton also had an elementary and high school.
+Religious life was centered around both Protestant and Catholic churches and their related service organizations.